No. 14 Rush Truck Centers/Cummins Ford Mustang for Stewart-Haas Racing

 ● Stage Lengths: Stage 1: 105 laps / Stage 2: 105 laps / Final Stage: 124 laps

 ● TV/Radio: USA / PRN / SiriusXM NASCAR Radio

 Notes of Interest

-● Indiana-based Cummins, from car owner Tony Stewart’s hometown of Columbus, is also along for the ride at Atlanta.
-Cummins is a corporation of complementary business segments that design, manufacture, distribute and service a broad portfolio of power solutions.
+● Indiana-based Cummins, from car owner Tony Stewart’s hometown of Columbus, is a corporation of complementary business segments that design, manufacture, distribute and service a broad portfolio of power solutions.
 It is best known for its diesel truck engines.
-Since its founding in 1919, Cummins now employs approximately 61,600 people and serves customers in about 190 countries and territories through a network of some 8,000 wholly owned and independent dealer and distributor locations.
+Since its founding in 1919, Cummins has grown to employ approximately 61,600 people and serves customers in about 190 countries and territories through a network of some 8,000 wholly owned and independent dealer and distributor locations.

 Chase Briscoe, Driver of the No. 14 Rush Truck Centers/Cummins Ford Mustang for Stewart-Haas Racing:

 You said before the start of the playoffs that you could make it through the first round on points, but that you would likely have to win in the second round to advance.
 Why is that?

 “The second round has tracks that are wild cards.
 Talladega is anyone’s race, the Roval really can be the same, and Texas you’re going to have to be good in qualifying to get track position and maintain that all day.
 I feel pretty good about Texas.
 Our mile-and-a-half stuff has gotten better, but track position is key.
 We can’t make mistakes and we’ll have to be good from the start, then race the track.
 If we can get through Texas and Talladega, I feel good about the Roval, too.
 You could look back at our finishes and say I wasn’t good at some of these places, but we were in a different situation then and we’ve made a lot of progress.”